sedostheatre/sedos.co.uk/input/about/faqs.md

 * [twitter.com/sedos](https://twitter.com/sedos)
 * [instagram.com/sedoslondon](https://www.instagram.com/sedoslondon/)

+**How much does it cost to audition for a Sedos show?**

+It is free for members and non-members to audition for Sedos shows.

 **Do I need to be a Sedos member to be involved in a show?**

 Yes, all performers and core production team members (directors, musical directors, choreographers and producers) must be members of Sedos.

-**How much does it cost to be a member of Sedos?**
+**How much does it cost to be a member of Sedos and to be in a show?**

 Membership fees are £30 a year if paid by direct debit, £35 otherwise.
 If you are involved in a show you must be a member of Sedos for the entire rehearsal period and performance dates.

 See below for benefits of membership.

-**How much does it cost to audition for a Sedos show?**

-It is free for members and non-members to audition for Sedos shows.

-**How much does it cost to be in a Sedos show?**

-You must be a member of Sedos to perform in a show.
-Membership fees are £30 a year if paid by direct debit, £35 otherwise.
-You must be a member of Sedos for the entire rehearsal period and performance dates.

-Since 2020, there has been no participation fee to take part in a Sedos show.
+Since 2020, there has been no participation fee to take part in a Sedos show, so the membership fee is the only cost.

 **What ability / experience is needed?**